[Linux Commands] Cool Commands [Mini Usage Examples]

 Introduction

-time I'll be introducing cool command usage and options around Linux!
+Today I'll be introducing some cool Linux command usage and options!

 $ ps auxwwf | grep httpd | grep -v "grep"